 Choosing a New Nursing Home

-Choosing a new nursing home requires careful consideration, which is why we recommend visiting as many as you can.
+We know choosing a nursing home for a loved one or yourself can be a daunting experience.
+The search requires careful consideration, which is why we recommend visiting as many as you can.

-Your local Social Services department will have a list of registered homes in your area but also speak to friends and relatives for their recommendations.
+Your local Social Services department will have a list of registered homes in your area but we also advise speaking to your friends and family for their recommendations.

-If you plan to visit a Morris Care Home, a pre-arranged appointment will ensure we have plenty of time to show you around and answer your questions.
-Unannounced visits are also welcome so you can see the day today running of the Home in action.
+If you plan to visit a Morris Care Nursing Home, a pre-arranged appointment will ensure we have plenty of time to show you around and answer your questions.
+Unannounced visits are also welcome though, our doors are always open so please feel free to stop by.

 Before you visit a nursing home, ask yourself the following questions: